 There are two types of Lasting Power of Attorney:

-Our specialist Elderly Client team is headed by Nicola August, Panel Deputy to the Court of Protection, one of only three in the county and the only one in East Kent.
-All lawyers in the team or members of Solicitors for the Elderly.
-We are very proud to boast such a wealth of experience and specialist knowledge, few local firms have such an experienced team.
+Our specialist team possess a wealth of knowledge and experience and is headed up by Nicola August, Panel Deputy to the Court of Protection – one of only three in the county and the only one in East Kent.

 We are able to provide additional assistance to our clients in the form of: